kevinvanderlugt/template_documents/io8_upgrade/amazing_brick.md

 1. Remove the existing Flurry folder from third_party
 2. Drag and drop the new Flurry folder (from our updated template) into your project.

-### Upgrading Appirater SDK
-This is unknown if there is a problem yet.
-Currently the rate link doesn't in iOS8 anymore but waiting for GM to decide what to do